ika-rwth-aachen/EviLOG/README.md

 ## Data

-We provide all data that was used to produce the results in our paper.
-We used all training samples and randomly picked 100 samples from both the test and validation dataset.
+We provide all data that is required to reproduce the results in our paper.

 - **Synthetic training and validation data** consisting of lidar point clouds (as *pcd* files) and occupancy grid maps (as *png* files)
   - 10.000 training samples
-  - 1.076 validation samples
+  - 1.000 validation samples
-  - 113 test samples
+  - 100 test samples
-- **Real-world input data** that was recorded with a *Velodyne VLP32C* lidar sensor (355 point clouds)
+- **Real-world input data** that was recorded with a *Velodyne VLP32C* lidar sensor (300 point clouds)

 We are very interested in the impact of our provided dataset.
 Please [fill out this form](https://forms.gle/PYYL9Q8ZHKW4X5ZQ8) to get access.
 After submitting the form, you will receive a mail from Google Drive and will be able to download the dataset within 1 hour.
 Unfortunately, sharing with specific persons requires a Google account.